 Without an army of human agents, it can get difficult to manage the volume of inbound contacts which is why being able to offer customers and alternative will ease the burden on the agents, improve the speed of resolution for the customer all without compromising the customer experience.

-It’s not surprising that customers get frustrated with poorly designed IVRs when they’ve been created by the business purely to reduce headcount or other costs.
+It’s not surprising that customers get frustrated if an IVR is poorly designed or doesn't have their needs in mind.
 The fault doesn’t lie with the IVR technology or with speech-enabled systems.
 It’s almost always because there’s been a lack of real thought about how to match an application to what customers really want to achieve when they call an organisation.

 As many customers still like to talk to a real person, when it comes to setting up an IVR, help them get to the right person as fast as possible.
 Embrace advanced speech technologies to greet the customers with a friendly ‘hello, how can I help you today?’.
 The customer can then use their own words to ask for what they want.
 No more trying to remember the menu option number you want or how to get back to the beginning.